ahx/openapi_first/README.md

 ## Contributing

-If you have a question or an idea or found a bug don't hesitate to [create an issue on GitHub](https://github.com/ahx/openapi_first/issues).
+If you have a question or an idea or found a bug don't hesitate to [create an issue on GitHub](https://github.com/ahx/openapi_first/issues) or [reach out via chat](https://gitter.im/openapi_first/community).

 Pull requests are very welcome as well, of course.
 Feel free to create a "draft" pull request early on, even if your change is still work in progress. 🤗